Naming key columns. Power BI desktop series.

 Power BI Desktop automatically detects an identity field.
 This is the field that identifies the row in the table.
-It does so by looking for ‘ID’ phrase in the column name.
+It does so by looking for the ‘ID’ phrase in the column name.
 Although a relationship won’t necessarily use this field, visualisations will apply defaults specific to an identity field.
-The default summarisation in the totals row will use the number of values (rows) when you might expect sum or average or no summarisation at all.
+The default summarisation in the totals row will use the number of values (rows) when you might expect a sum or average, or no summarisation at all.

-- ID (a usually intended identity column)
+ID (a usually intended identity column)

-- Containing ID (a column that accidentally contains the phrase ‘ID’)
+Containing ID (a column that accidentally contains the phrase ‘ID’)

-- Usual column (a column that does not contain the phrase ‘ID’)
+Usual column (a column that does not contain the phrase ‘ID’)

-Here we can see that the count summarisation has been chosen by default where we didn’t intend this to be an identity column.
+Here, we can see that the count summarisation has been chosen by default, where we didn’t intend this to be an identity column.
 It is even more of an issue for text columns.